 The Hyderabad Police have been hailed on the internet for employing CCTV surveillance.
 However, that surveillance could infringe upon the privacy of citizens is an issue still largely unaddressed by policymakers.
 “The fact is that live video surveillance is ramping up worldwide,” the report says, adding that face recognition technology used in China has been utilised to restrict public transport for people.

-M Nageswara Rao, former interim director of CBI, has issued a word of caution against the Orwellian idea of surveillance.
+M Nageswara Rao, the controversial former interim director of CBI, has issued a word of caution against the Orwellian idea of surveillance.
 Taking to Twitter, he said that if the State is allowed to act like a Big Brother, it would be time to write an obituary to democracy.

 “Trampling Right to Anonymity, Right to Privacy and Freedom of Movement by CCTV surveillance of public places is an issue of extraordinary importance that seems to have escaped freedom lovers.
 State can't indiscriminately violate citizens' rights just because technology enables it,” he tweeted.